 3 Crucial Federal Retirement Choices

 There are a lot of moving parts when it comes to your retirement.
-Many of us become overwhelmed when faced with all of the options and decisions we need to make.
+Many of us become overwhelmed when faced with all of the federal retirement choices and decisions we need to make.

 Your retirement planning is a series of choices.
 Some are minor while others can have major consequences on your future and financial security.